-It’s no wonder then that businesses are increasingly using SMS and MMS to initiate personalized A2P and P2P communications.
-Read on to find out how these two messaging protocols work and the difference between SMS and MMS.
+It’s no wonder that businesses are increasingly using SMS and MMS to initiate personalized A2P (app-to-person) and P2P (person-to-person) communications.
+Read on to find out how these two messaging protocols work, the difference between SMS and MMS, and what they can do for your marketing.

 SMS — The Short Message Service

-SMS is a special protocol designed for sending and receiving text messages over cellular network connections.
+SMS is a special protocol for sending and receiving text messages over cellular network connections.
 The standard length of a text message sent via SMS is 160 characters.
-If a text exceeds that limit, it automatically splits up into multiple segments.
+Initially, if a text exceeded that limit, it was automatically split into multiple segments.

 MMS — The Multimedia Messaging Service

+Ok, so what’s MMS?
 Essentially, MMS is an extension of the core SMS protocol.
 Multimedia Messaging Service aims to allow users to send multimedia content via text message.
-Therefore, you can also send pictures, audios, videos, and contact cards with text messages.
+Therefore, you can also send pictures, audio, videos, and contact cards with text messages.

 The standard length of a text message sent via MMS is greater than 160 characters.
 However, you must have a data package to send and receive a multimedia message.
 Usually, most carriers can handle data up to 300 KB.